the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ### For wireless connection

-Make sure to connect your headset once and for into `Run ADB Commands, before you hit `Enable Wifi ADB` and then `Connect to Wifi ADB" it should then state two devices are connected, disconnect your headset and now you are in wireless, mode, every time you reboot SideQuest you can click `Connect to Wifi ADB` and it will connect so long as your headset is on and connected to the same Wifi network
+Make sure to connect your headset once and for into `Run ADB Commands, before you hit `Enable Wifi ADB` and then `Connect to Wifi ADB" it should then state two devices are connected, disconnect your headset and now you are in wireless, mode, every time you reboot SideQuest you can click `Connect to Wifi ADB` and it will connect so long as your headset is on and connected to the same Wifi network, sometimes you will need to reconnect to update the Quest IP by hitting `Enable Wifi ADB` again but otherwise you are now capable of cordless installation, have fun

 Failing the above
 ----